SkygearIO/guides/cloud-function/lambda/js.md

 - Array
 - Object

-Depending on the SDKs, the supplied arguments will be passed to the lambda function as the corresponding data type.
+In addition to the JSON-compatible data types above, the following Skygear data type can be used in parameters as well.
+Serialization takes place automatically and you get these objects on the cloud code side.

+- Date
+- Location
+- Reference
+- Asset
+- Record

+Note: In JavaScript, the SDK upload Asset (such as image) before calling your cloud code.
+On other SDK, please upload the Asset before calling the lambda.

+Objects will be deserialized according to the platform.
+For example, Array will be serialized to `List` in Android and `NSArray` in iOS.

 ## Return Value

-A lambda function should return a JavaScript object or `null`.
-It will be the response the client SDK receives.
+A lambda function can also return a value.
+The list of supported data types are the same with parameters.
+That means you can return a date, a location or an array.

-## Example
+## Examples

+### Send an email

 The following lambda function, named `send_invitation_email`, accepts two parameters: `to_user_email` and `custom_message`.